We hear about probiotics, the “good bugs” in our digestive system a lot, but what’s all of the buzz about prebiotics?

 Prebiotics are the fiber-rich foods that probiotics feed on.
 Taking probiotic supplements or consuming probiotic rich foods such as kefir, yogurt, kimchi, kombucha, and sauerkraut will only get you so far if you are not consuming enough prebiotic fiber for the probiotics to eat.
 We call this seed (taking probiotics or probiotic foods) and feed (giving food to the good bacteria to flourish).

 When probiotics feed on and break down (ferment) these prebiotic foods in the colon, a beneficial short chain fatty acid called butyric acid is formed.
 Often used interchangeably with the term butyric acid when discussing gut health, butyrate is the preferred energy source for the cells in the colon.
 While more studies are needed, butyrate has been studied for its roles in colon cancer prevention, insulin resistance/diabetes, obesity reduction, atherosclerosis, and chronic inflammation.
 Remember that what happens in the gut, doesn’t stay in the gut.
-We wrote about this more here.
+Low grade inflammation that starts in the gut, then circulates through the blood supply causing symptoms like fatigue, brain fog, aches and pains, and even skin rashes and acne.

 Here are some foods that are some good food sources of prebiotic fiber: